petsc/petsc/doc/changes/dev.rst

 - Add support for ``MATAIJCUSPARSE`` and ``VECCUDA`` to ``KSPHPDDM``
 - Deprecate ``KSP_CONVERGED_CG_NEG_CURVE`` in favor of ``KSP_CONVERGED_NEG_CURVE``
 - Deprecate ``KSP_CONVERGED_CG_CONSTRAINED`` in favor of ``KSP_CONVERGED_STEP_LENGTH``
+- Add ``KSPSetConvergedNegativeCurvature()`` to declare convergence if negative curvature is detected by the Krylov solver

 .. rubric:: SNES: